yeahml/yeahml/README.md

 - `train.log`
   - Contains information about training the graph [Information + Example](./docs/logs/train.md)

 ## Getting Started

 There is currently two example projects [cats vs dogs (binary classification)](./examples/cats_v_dogs_01/) and [mnist (multi-class classification)](./examples/mnist/) that the `example.py` file implements.

 Main documentation is ongoing+work in progress.
-Please reachout if you have questions/concerns.
+Please reach out if you have questions/concerns.

 **If anyone would like to attempt to use or modify this project, feel free to open an issue and/or reach out to me on twitter [@Jack_Burdick](https://twitter.com/Jack_Burdick)**

 ## Motivation

 The primary motivation is to define and create (simple) models easily (for machines and humans).
-The *real* purpose for this framework, in addition to making developing/training models more easily, is to act as a helper for a seperate project (TODO: inlude link once made) that will attempt to generate/analyze architectures.
+The *real* purpose for this framework, in addition to making developing/training models more easily, is to act as a helper for a separate project (TODO: include link once made) that will attempt to generate/analyze architectures.

 ### Future Goals